 On rare occasions, a profile can appear to belong to an unknown account.
 On the Advanced tab of the System Properties dialog box for a computer, Account Unknown is displayed when you click Settings in User Profiles.
-This issue is accompanied by an event log entry, "Profile notification of event Create for component <application ID> failed, error code is ???."
+This issue comes along with an event log entry, "Profile notification of event Create for component <application ID> failed, error code is???"
 In the registry, the application ID points to the SHACCT Profile Notification Handler, a Microsoft component.

-To confirm that this issue occurs in your environment, log on as a user whose data is not processed by Profile Management, and check for these symptoms.
+To confirm that this issue occurs in your environment, log on as a user whose data Profile Management doesn't process, and check for these symptoms.

-It is not an issue with Profile Management but might be the result of Active Directory interacting badly with virtual machine snapshots.
+It isn't an issue with Profile Management but might be the result of Active Directory interacting badly with virtual machine snapshots.
 The operation of Citrix user profiles is unaffected.
 Users can log on and off, and their profile changes are preserved.